fib-app

 Basic object access API

-After completing this data definition, you will directly have a complete set of interface calls that conform to the REST api specification:
+After completing such data definition, you will directly have a set of interface calls that comply with the REST api specification:

 url | method | action |